 But I can make it safer for that to happen by surrendering myself to God and asking Him to change my heart.

 A friend gave me a great word picture for when my son is in attack mode of imagining Jesus next to me taking my son’s words like physical blows instead of me taking them.
 That powerful picture has been where I go to calm down before I respond to him.

-But I’m not perfect at this and sometimes, when the heat is on I forget who takes my blows for me, and I struggle to maintain my composure.
-In the middle of yelling or saying something awful (or even if I’m calmly trying to manipulate him into right behavior) I realize my heart is not in the right place.
-In that moment I repent and tell my son what my sin is and that I don’t want to treat him like that.
+But I’m not perfect at this and sometimes when the heat is on I forget Who takes my blows for me, and I struggle to maintain my composure.
+In the middle of yelling or saying something awful (or even if I’m calmly trying to manipulate him into the right behavior), I realize my heart is not in the right place.
+At that moment I repent and tell my son what my sin is and that I don’t want to treat him like that.

 I’m also careful to not say, “But if you would just …”.
 I simply take responsibility for my behavior, because the only person the Bible commands me to control is myself.
 I am to demonstrate love (which is patient and kind) to everyone else.
 To live at peace with all others, as far as it depends on me (Romans 12:18).

 And the most amazing thing happens, pretty much every time.
 My son’s face relaxes.
 His tone softens.
 He apologizes.
 His heart changes and he moves toward me with love instead of with anger.
 And even when I still say “no” and follow through on a consequence, the goal of connecting with his heart has been achieved.
 I let love rule my responses instead of fear, anxiety, and anger.
 I have demonstrated safety.
 Both our hearts are changing.
 Not perfect, but being perfected.
 In love.